CPS solution to overcrowding at School Elementary - eliminate gifted kindergarten

 Neither Shelton nor the school’s assistant principal, Timothy Butler, responded to several calls from Chicago Journal as of press time Wednesday.

-Under the new plan, South Loop School would keep its gifted program for first- through eighth-grade students.
+Under the new plan, School School would keep its gifted program for first- through eighth-grade students.
 Shelton said she’s also working with CPS to reorganize the school’s two buildings, with kindergarten and first-grade students moved to the school’s branch campus at 1915 S. Federal St. and preschoolers moving from the branch to the main building at 1212 S. Plymouth Court.

-“Our agreement was that NTA is not going to become a part of the process to relieve overcrowding at South Loop, and if at any point NTA is a possibility, then they would bring us in at the planning stages,” Rome said.
+“Our agreement was that NTA is not going to become a part of the process to relieve overcrowding at School, and if at any point NTA is a possibility, then they would bring us in at the planning stages,” Rome said.
 “Until we’re part of it, we’re just two neighborhood schools coexisting.”

 Recht has dealt with four different CPS CEOs since she came in with Fioretti four years ago, and every schools chief has brought in his own people who reset the process, she said.
 It’s made it difficult to get anything done, she said.